open-feature/community/README.md

 The scope includes but not limited to:

-- An **open standard** that allows adopters and vendors to easily integrate with spec-compliant feature flag solutions
+- An **open standard** that allows adopters and vendors to easily integrate with a spec-compliant feature flag solutions
 - Creating a **vendor-agnostic ecosystem** supported by the CNCF that provide a seamless experience for developers, SREs, and vendors
-- Providing Unified API and SDK;
+- Unified API and SDK
-- Developer-first, cloud-native reference implementation;
+- Developer-first, cloud-native reference implementation
-- Ensuring extensibility for open source and commercial offerings.
+- Extensibility for open source and commercial offerings

 ### Why OpenFeature?

 There are many existing solutions, open source or not.
-Unfortunately they lack key features needed for wide adoption by companies and in the open source ecosystem:
+Unfortunately, they lack key features needed for wide adoption by companies and in the open source ecosystem:

 - **Many SDKs** doing the same thing, but slightly differently
-- Many companies **“rebuilding” the wheel**
+- Many companies **"rebuilding the wheel"**
 - SDKs are generally open source but have no ecosystem
-- **“Vendor” lock-in** at code-level
+- **Vendor lock-in** at code-level
-- **No collaboration** across vendors.
+- **No collaboration** across vendors
 - **Missing integration** with observability tools (e.g. OpenTelemetry)

 ### Project Differentiators